copmAI/copm/README.md

 docker compose logs -f
 ```

-To stop the running Cheshire Cat AI, use:
+To stop the running services, use:

 ```bash
 docker compose down